buhbai/arbguide/README.md

 ![Image of visual cue](https://github.com/buhbai/arbguide/blob/master/Images/62.png)

-that's when you want to press right.
+That's when you want to press right.
 - - - -
 ### b-sec(2) or "Blockless heart"